Why go high-efficiency?

 Tank capacity and water heater size

 Make sure your new water heater can handle your household’s hot water usage by considering the number of bedrooms and bathrooms in your house.
-Most heat pump water heaters come in three sizes:
+Most hybrid electric water heaters come in three sizes:

 Small (50 gallons)